Yoshiomi Tamai

-Early life
+Early and personal life

-Yoshiomi Tamai was born in Ikeda, Osaka, on 6 February 1935 in 1958, he graduated from Shiga University with a degree in economics.
+Yoshiomi Tamai was born on 6 February 1935 in Ikeda, Osaka Prefecture.
+He grew up in Kansai region, and in 1958, he graduated from Shiga University with a degree in economics.
 In 1961, he left his job at a brokerage firm to pursue a career in economic journalism.
-In 1964, Tamai's mother died after being involved in a traffic accident caused by a reckless driver.
+In 1963, Tamai's mother died after being involved in a traffic accident caused by a reckless driver.
 At that time, Tamai decided he would become Japan's first "traffic critic."
-Over the next few years, his wife was diagnosed with cancer and passed away at 29 years old.
+Over the next few years, his wife was diagnosed with cancer and died at 29 years old.
 These two losses were the starting point for Tamai's work on the Ashinaga movement.

+Career

 Association for Traffic Accident Orphans

 In 1966, Tamai began appearing as a regular guest in a weekly traffic accident prevention corner on the Katsura Kokinji Afternoon Show (TV Asahi), showcasing problems such as the rise in auto insurance premiums and campaigning for the introduction of corporate manslaughter in the Penal Code of Japan.
 In October 1968, Tamai and Shinji Okajima, who had lost his sister and nephew in a traffic accident, launched the Association to Support Traffic Accidents Orphans and held their first street fundraising campaign in Tokyo.
 In 1969, the overwhelming public reaction to the collection of poems by traffic accident orphans Tengoku ni iru otōsama (My Father Is in Heaven) prompted the House of Representatives' Budget Committee to formally establish an Association for Traffic Accidents Orphans.
 The association's purpose was to provide high-school and university students who had lost one or both parents in traffic accidents with student loans.
 Tamai was appointed as executive director of the association, while Shigeo Nagano, who used to appear with him on the Katsura Kokinji Afternoon Show, was appointed as president.
 Among the young talents Tamai recruited into the organization, there were future National Diet members Takashi Yamamoto and Osamu Fujimura.